Navarrin horse

-The Cheval Navarrin, also called Navarin, Navarrois, Tarbais, Tarbésan or Bigourdin, is an extinct breed of light saddle-horse from south-western France.
-It was bred principally in the plains of the Pyrenees around Tarbes, and in Bigorre, now in the Hautes-Pyrénées.
-It stood about 148–151 centimetres at the withers.
-Lively and elegant, it had an excellent reputation throughout the 18th century.
-It was used as a mount for light cavalry, as a saddle-horse and for classical dressage.
+The Cheval Navarrin, also called Navarin, Navarrois, Tarbais, Tarbésan or Bigourdin, was an extinct French horse breed.
+It originated in the plains of the Pyrenees around Tarbes, as well as in Bigorre in the Hautes-Pyrénées, and was more broadly distributed across southwestern France.
+The breed was reputed to have been a prestigious riding horse during the Middle Ages and the Renaissance, and it enjoyed a strong reputation throughout the 18th century.
+Small in stature, hardy, refined, and lively, the Cheval Navarrin was widely used as a remount for light cavalry.
+It was also employed as a saddle horse in riding schools and for the practice of classical dressage, owing to its elegance and agility.